marijnh/Eloquent-JavaScript/18_http.md

 This second approach makes it easier to use some of the features that HTTP provides, such as support for caching resources (keeping a copy on the client for fast access).
-It can also provide a helpful set of principles to design your interface around.
+The concepts used in HTTP, which are well designed, can provide a helpful set of principles to design your server interface around.

 ## Security and HTTPS